- Basic data

 CustomsThose arriving from other EU countries have no import restrictions placed upon them, although they will need to make it known if they’re arriving with more than €10,000 worth of cash.
 When arriving from non-EU countries you’re entitled to bring in one litre of spirits or four litres of wine or 16 litres of beer.
 If arriving by air you can bring 200 cigarettes, 100 cigarillos, 50 cigars or 250g of tobacco, a figure that’s drastically reduced to 40 cigarettes, 20 cigarillos, 10 cigars or 50g of tobacco if arriving by any other means.
 You can’t bring meat, milk or dairy products from outside the EU except under certain circumstances.
 You can’t arrive with live birds other than pets for non-commercial purposes.
 Dogs require vaccinations and passports (or other proof of vaccination).
 You can take home as much art as you wish tax free unless it’s over 50 years old, in which case expect to pay 10-20 per cent duty.
 Take two photographs of the art piece and your passport to the Committee of Cultural Heritage, Šnipiškių 3, tel. (+370) 52 73 42 56.
 Many of the better antique shops in Vilnius can take care of all the paperwork for you.
 For more detailed information check www.cust.lt, and for information on animal related arrivals, check www.vet.lt.

-Disabled travellersWhile things have greatly improved for the disabled over the past few years, Lithuania is still a tough place to get around on anything other than two well functioning legs.
-Even places that claim to be wheelchair friendly can often be flanked by deep kerbs or stairs, or are located on cobbled streets.
-Outside the capital, you’ll be lucky to find any thought given to wheelchair accessibility at all.
-On the positive side, however, it is worth noting that newer trolleybuses in Vilnius have low entry platforms, spaces for wheelchairs and hearing loops.
+Disabled travellersWhile things have greatly improved for the disabled in recent few years, Lithuania is still a tough place to get around on anything other than two well functioning legs.
+Even places that claim to be wheelchair friendly can be flanked by deep kerbs or stairs, or are located on cobbled streets.
+Wheelchair accessibility for public buildings outside the capital is improving slowly.
+Some newer trolleybuses and buses in Vilnius have low entry platforms, spaces for wheelchairs and hearing loops.